Poking Holes: Looking for Gaps in LIGO/Virgo's Black Hole Population: Methods

 \subsection{Parameterized Mass Gap Model}

-We build on models used in \citet{o3a_pop}, \citet{o1o2_pop}, and \citet{Fishbach_2018redshift} for the mass ratio and redshift of our population, specifically $p(z | \gamma) \propto (1+z)^\gamma$ and $p(q | m_1, m_\mathrm{min}, \beta_q) \propto q^\beta_q$.
+We build on models used in \citet{o3a_pop}, \citet{o1o2_pop}, and \citet{Fishbach_2018redshift} for the mass ratio and redshift of our population, specifically $p(z | \gamma) \propto (1+z)^\gamma$ and $p(q | m_1, m_\mathrm{min}, \beta_q) \propto q^{\beta_q} \Theta(qm_1 - m_\mathrm{min}) \Theta(m_1 - qm_1)$ with $\Theta$ denoting the Heaviside step function ensuring $m_2$ is within the range [$m_\mathrm{min}$, $m_1$].
 We choose to neglect a population model for the spins, assuming that their population follows the uniform and isotropic prior used in each event's initial analysis.
 For the primary mass distribution we use two different models presented in \citet{o3a_pop}, the \textsc{Truncated} and \textsc{PowerLaw+Peak} models.
 We choose to build upon the \textsc{Truncated} model for its simplicity and the \textsc{Powerlaw+Peak} model since \citet{o3a_pop} found it to have the highest marginal likelihood of the models used.
-Additionally, it is important to include the peak (\textsc{Powerlaw+Peak}), as it was motivated to model the pileup of events due to PPISNe mass loss which is expected from the same processes predicting the upper mass gap \citep{Talbot_2018}.
+Additionally, it is important to include the peak (\textsc{Powerlaw+Peak}), as it was motivated to model the pileup of events due to PPISN mass loss which is expected from the same processes predicting the upper mass gap \citep{Talbot_2018}.
 We then introduce a mass gap into both the primary and mass ratio distributions by enforcing that neither component mass can lie within the gap, which we parameterize with the location of the lower edge $m_g$ and the width of the gap $w_g$:

 Our model prescribes a zero-rate within the mass gap, which might be expected if the entire population of sources is formed through stellar collapse.
 We enforce an overall maximum BH mass of 200\msun~so that if the upper edge of the gap is not constrained (i.e. $m_g+w_g \geq 200\msun$), it is equivalent to the underlying primary mass model with a maximum mass at $m_g$.
 The hyperparameters' descriptions according to each of the models used along with their corresponding priors can be found in Table \ref{table:priortable}.